kennylam8/CCNN-EEG/README.md

 The code is based on the modified CasPer algorithm proposed by Treadgold, N.K. and Gedeon, T.D. (http://dx.doi.org/10.1007/3-540-63797-4_93), implemented in pytorch.
 And performed classification on the UCI EEG Alcoholism dataset.

 ## Disclaimer:
 This project was done as a University research project.
-Datasets are not available in this repo.
+Datasets are not available at this repo.

 ## Dependencies:
 DEAP <br>